jubinrajnirmal/ParallelAutomation/README.md

-# ParallelAutomationProject for Jenkins - CICD
+# ParallelAutomationProject for Jenkins - CI/CD